 Last year, Samuel and his limited-English-speaking classmates at Sherman Oaks Elementary would have been learning about the mischievous “Chivo en la huerta.”
 This year, it’s “The Goat in the Chile Patch.”

-Outside the classroom, the debate over Proposition 227, the ballot measure declaring that children should learn English by being taught in English,
+Outside the classroom, the debate over Proposition 227, the ballot measure declaring that children should learn English by being taught in English, continues.

 Opponents of the new law are fighting it in court and school officials still don’t know what will happen Oct.
 1, the kick-in date here for a provision allowing some parents to ask that their children be put back into bilingual education.